-The United States is home to some of the most remarkable national parks filled with interesting topography, wildlife, and history dating back thousands of years.
-There are 50 states to explore including Alaska and Hawaii, leaving an endless amount of trails and landmarks to explore.
+There are 50 States to explore in America.
+Within these States, there are 58 national parks, covering approximately 84.9 million acres of the U.S. This leaves an endless amount of trails and landmarks to discover.
 The National Park Association protects these parks, so we can continue to enjoy them for years to come.

 You will certainly not be disappointed when visiting this World Heritage Site.
 Yosemite’s international recognition brings over four million people each year to see the park in all its glory.
 Explore over 800 miles of trails and embark on a leisurely nature walk or a lengthy backpacking trip.

 The best time to visit Yosemite depends on what experience you are looking for.
 Generally, springtime is best to avoid the crowds.
 May and June are ideal if you are looking to see the picturesque waterfalls.
 July and August are perfect for hiking or backpacking in the High Sierra.

 With over 700 miles of trails, 25 active glaciers, and hundreds of species of animals, the Rocky Mountains are sure to have you in awe.
 Whether you are looking for a short hike or extended backpacking trip, Glacier National Park will have you covered.

 The best time to visit Glacier National Park is the months of July and August.
 This is peak time for visitors while the temperature are pleasant.
 Although it will be busier and entrance fees will be higher, most facilities and shuttle services are open.

 The 50-mile trek called “Going-to-the-Sun-Road,” is famous for its striking views of Montana.
 When on this trek you will come across several lakes, a historical site, and a location that crosses the US-Canadian border.

 Six million travel from around the world to see the striking canyons made of rich red rock.
 The canyon is divided into the South Rim and North Rim.
 The South Rim

 The best time to visit the Grand Canyon is March-May and September-November.
 Temperatures are cooler and it is less busy.
 When visiting in the summer during peak season, the park will be crowded and accommodation will be difficult to book.

 The Rim-to-Rim trail is one of the longest hikes.
 It is 44 miles round trip and takes about 5-7 days to complete.
 It is strenuous and takes great endurance; the views, however, are absolutely immaculate.

 Yellowstone runs through 3 states and spans over 3,500 square miles.
 When hiking through Yellowstone, you will explore canyons, forests, rivers, hot springs, and geysers.

 The most popular time to visit Yellowstone is July and August.
 If you are looking to avoid the crowds, April to May or September to November are best for this.
 The weather is mild during this time as well.